fflewddur/tophat/README.md

 # TopHat

-TopHat is an elegant system resource monitor for the GNOME shell.
+TopHat aims to be an elegant system resource monitor for the GNOME shell.
 It displays CPU, memory, and network activity in the GNOME top bar.

 <img src="./screenshots/tophat.png?raw=true" width="1080px" alt="Screenshot of TopHat">